 Other inspiring options for 2018 include the writing workshops held at the Writer’s Lab in Santa Fe hosted by Natalie Goldberg, author of the indispensable writing guide Writing Down the Bones: Freeing the Writer Within Pencil Underlining Edition by Natalie Goldberg published by Shambhala Publications (1986) Paperback

 Natalie Goldberg’s workshops are super popular so they fill up quickly.
 If you want to attend one of her writing workshops, be sure to register early!

 Another inspiring location is San Miguel de Allende, Mexico.
 The San Miguel Writers Conference and Literary Festival is held in winter but during the summer, budding writers can attend their series of Summer Writing Workshops which feature in-depth classes on topics such as Travel Writing, Memoir Writing and Writing a Page-Turner.

-RELATED: Read about my experience visiting San Miguel de Allende in the posts Inspired by Colour in San Miguel de Allende and an Insider’s Look at the San Miguel de Allende Conference.
+RELATED: Read about my experience visiting San Miguel de Allende in the post an Insider’s Look at the San Miguel de Allende Conference.

 2. Best Summer Writing Workshops for Beginners